Embracing Hip Mobility- Ayurvedic Wisdom Meets Yoga Practice

 Why Hip Mobility Matters in Ayurveda

 In Ayurveda, your hips are linked to your second chakra, known as the Svadhisthana chakra.
-This energy center is all about creativity, emotions, relationships, and being able to fully accept yourself for who you are!
-When your hips are open and mobile, energy flows freely through your body, helping you feel more balanced and less stuck—physically and emotionally.
+This energy center is all about creativity, emotions, relationships, and being able to fully accept yourself for who you are.

 On top of that, the hips are considered the seat of Vata dosha, which governs movement and communication.
 Tight hips can block that energy flow, leading to discomfort, restlessness, or even emotional turbulence.
-So, keeping those hips mobile is like giving your body’s energy a green light to move and simply be!

 Guys, there is so many more poses that work on hip mobility, and so many variations to each of these poses as well!
 I highly recommend The Complete Illustrated Book of Yoga by Swami Vishnu-devananda.
 This book is a must-have for any yoga household (yes, I have this book, too!).
 It's packed with descriptions and pictures of every yoga pose out there.
 On top of that, Swami Vishnu-devananda is a well-respected swami and yoga practitioner who played a key role in introducing yoga philosophy to the West, and is a disciple of Swami Sivananda.
 I became a yoga teacher through at their ashram with their teachings!
 You’ll find easy-to-understand illustrations, explanations, and plenty of valuable information to enrich your practice.
-Clink the link to get your very own copy!
+Click the link to get your very own copy!

 7 Yoga Poses to Unlock Happy Hips